Lake Beyşehir

 The lake is fed by streams flowing from the Sultan Mountains and the Anamas Mountains.
 The water level in the lake often fluctuates by year and by season.
 Lake Beyşehir is used for irrigation and aquaculture, although it is also a national park.
 There are thirty-two islets in varying sizes in the lake.
 Lake Beyşehir is also an important site for many bird species.

 The maximum depth is 10 metres.

 Water in the lake was at its lowest level during the period 1960-1990 in October 1975 at 1121.96 metres, with 64,500 hectares of water surface.
 The highest water level in the same period was 1125.50 metres in March 1981, with a surface area of 74,600 hectares.

+In recent years, the lake has experienced a severe drought, causing its water level to decline and the shoreline to retreat by approximately 300 metres.